Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 Course summary

 Are you enthusiastic about early childhood education and ready to take the next step in your academic and professional growth?
-Our BA (Hons) work-based degree program is the perfect opportunity for individuals who have already completed a suitable Foundation Degree or Higher Education Diploma in Early Childhood.
-This program seamlessly blends practice-based learning with campus-based teaching sessions that take place once a week, ensuring you can maintain your current work or volunteer commitments.
+Our BA (Hons) work-based degree programme is the perfect opportunity for individuals who have already completed a suitable Foundation Degree or Higher Education Diploma in Early Childhood.
+This programme seamlessly blends practice-based learning with campus-based teaching sessions that take place once a week, ensuring you can maintain your current work or volunteer commitments.

 Key facts